BradyDouthit/cmdr/README.md

    go build -o trendify.exe
    ```

-3. Add the directory containing `trendify.exe` to your system's PATH, or move the executable to a directory that's already in your PATH.
+3. Add the directory containing `trendify.exe` to your system's PATH

 4. You can now run `trendify` from anywhere in your command prompt or PowerShell.